sindhujatamilarasan/Laravel-Backend-Task/README.md

 ## 🧪 Postman Collection

-A Postman collection is included in the `/postman/` folder (or exported separately) to test all API endpoints.
+A Postman collection is included as file Laravel_task_postman_collection.json to test all API endpoints.

 ---

 ## 🖥 Interface (Optional Bonus)

-A Blade-based interface is included at `/resources/views/home.blade.php` for demo purposes:
+A Blade-based interface is included at `/resources/views` for demo purposes:
 - Register/Login UI
-- Product crud
+- Product CRUD operations
-- Added Basic structure ui
+- Added Basic structure UI

 Access it via:http://127.0.0.1:8000/